Russell Wilson Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 - Note: Wilson's stats vs. Cardinals date back to 2016.

-- The Cardinals are conceding 227.1 passing yards per game this year, the NFL's eighth-ranked pass defense.
+- The Cardinals are allowing 227.1 passing yards per game this year, the NFL's eighth-ranked pass defense.

-- With 27 passing TDs conceded this season, the Cardinals defense is ranked 21st in the league.
+- With 27 passing TDs conceded this year, the Cardinals defense is ranked 21st in the NFL.

 Recent Performances

-- He also ran the ball six times for 24 yards, averaging four yards per carry on the ground.
+- He also carried the ball six times for 24 yards, averaging four yards per carry on the ground.

-- Wilson has thrown for 573 yards (191.0 ypg), completing 60.9% of his passes and tossing six touchdown passes and one interception over his last three games.

-- He also has 37 rushing yards on eight carries, averaging 12.3 yards per game on the ground.
+- He has added 37 rushing yards on eight carries, averaging 12.3 yards per game.

 Wilson's Seattle Teammates